bitslip6/bitfire/README.md

 sql_block = true
 ```

 *6.* Enable IP blocking.
-By default BitFire will not black list IPS.
-We recommend you enable this feature since
-it allows for the fastest possbile drop of request floods for HTTP floods.
+By default BitFire will not black list IP addresses.
+We recommend you enable this feature which allows for the fastest possbile drop of HTTP floods.
 ```ini
 allow_ip_block = true
 ```